Skip to main content

 Introduction

-Dr. Maloney has served professionally in a variety of leadership roles, nationally and regionally, including President, Psi-at-Large Chapter of Sigma Theta Tau.
-Currently she is President for the Association of Nursing Professional Development (ANPD).
+Dr. Maloney has served professionally in a variety of leadership roles, nationally and regionally, including past president, Psi-at-Large Chapter of Sigma Theta Tau.
+Past President for the Association of Nursing Professional Development (ANPD), past director of Pacific Lutheran University's Center for Continue Nursing Learning and past chair of Pierce County Emergency Medical Services Training and Development Committee.
 She has served on educational planning committees for both the ANPD and the American Association of Colleges of Nursing (AACN).
-She chairs the Pierce County Emergency Medical Services Training and Development Committee.
-Dr. Maloney has completed two years as the ANPD column editor for the Journal for Nurses in Professional Development and was the co-editor of the third edition of Nursing Professional Development: Scope and Standards of Practice.
-She maintains certifications as an emergency nurse (CEN), nurse professional development practitioner (RN-BC), and a nurse executive (NEA-BC).
+Dr. Maloney has completed two years as the ANPD column editor for the Journal for Nurses in Professional Development and is the editor of theJournal for Nurses in Professional Development's Scope and Standards column.
+She was the co-editor of the third and fourth editions of Nursing Professional Development: Scope and Standards of Practice.
+She maintains certifications as an emergency nurse (CEN), nurse professional development practitioner (NPD-BC), and a nurse executive (NEA-BC).
+Dr. Maloney has been recognized for her exceptional leadership in nursing and contributions to healthcare as a Fellow in the American Academy of Nursing (FAAN).

-Dr. Maloney holds an educational doctorate in Higher, Adult, and Professional Education from the University of Southern California, an MA in Behavioral Sciences (Organizational Behavior) and an MSN preparing her for the roles of Adult Health CNS and Nursing Administration from the Catholic University of America.
+Dr. Maloney holds an educational doctorate in Higher, Adult, and Professional Education from the University of Southern California, an MA in Behavioral Sciences (Organizational Behavior) and an MSN preparing her for the roles of Adult Health CNS and Nursing Administrator from the Catholic University of America.
 Her BSN is from the University of Maryland (Walter Reed Army Institute of Nursing).

 Scholarly Interests